Breanna Stewart: Seattle Storm

 Stewart was drafted first overall in the 2016 WNBA draft by the Seattle Storm.
-She would play alongside superstar veteran point guard Sue Bird.
+With the Storm, she played alongside superstar veteran point guard Sue Bird.
 Stewart immediately made an impact in the league as she scored 23 points in her debut game against the Los Angeles Sparks.
 As the season progressed, Stewart continued to dominate offensively as she scored a career-high 38 points in a win against the Atlanta Dream, which is the second most points scored in a game in franchise history, behind Lauren Jackson's 47 points.
 Stewart averaged 18.3 points per game, 9.3 rebounds per game and 1.8 blocks per game by the end of the 2016 season.
 She swept the Rookie of the Month awards for the entire season leading up to her winning the WNBA Rookie of the Year Award by a landslide.
-Stewart also broke the WNBA record for most defensive rebounds in a season with 277 defensive rebounds (surpassing Lisa Leslie's record in 2004).
+Stewart also broke the WNBA record for most defensive rebounds in a season with 277, surpassing Lisa Leslie's record in 2004.
 Despite the record, Stewart didn't win the rebounding title, sharing the top spot with Tina Charles for most rebounds, who led the league in rebounds per game average.
 Her season performance helped lead the Storm back to the playoffs for the first time in 3 years with the number 7 seed in the league, but lost in the first round elimination game to the Atlanta Dream.
 Stewart won the 2016 ESPY Award for Best Female Athlete.
 The other nominees were Elena Delle Donne, Katie Ledecky, and Simone Biles.
 She also won Best Women's College Basketball Player at the 2016 ESPYs.

 In 2017, Stewart continued to flourish after an impressive rookie season.
 She was voted into the 2017 WNBA All-Star Game, making it her first career all-star game appearance.
 On August 5, 2017, Stewart scored a season-high 32 points in an 87–80 overtime loss to the San Antonio Stars.
 Stewart would finish the season with a career-high of 19.9 points per game as the Storm finished with the number 8 seed in the league, but were once again a first-round exit as they were eliminated by the Phoenix Mercury.